visualgovsolutions/taxcertsale/README.md

 ## Development Environment
 - React + TypeScript
 - Tailwind CSS for styling
-- Prisma ORM for database operations
+- TypeORM for database operations
-- GraphQL API with Apollo Client
+- GraphQL API with Apollo Server/Client
 - Vite for development and building

 ## TypeScript Configuration